 - Olivia the hypochondriac – She was a likable character and observing her development throughout the book just made her all the more endearing, but not in a sickly sweet way.
 It seems there is a follow-up to this novel and it’ll be great to read what happens to this character in particular as she seems to have potential.

 - Smart-cookie Pi – while originally quite likable and entertaining, by the end of the story she becomes the one you love to hate, a lot of potential story-lines for this character too.

 Overall, I don’t have an awful lot to say about this read, good or bad.
 It was a really interesting idea for a story but I don’t think it was developed to its full potential.
 It was an OK filler read (books that give you a break from a series, from deep and emotional books and/or give you a little light entertainment between longer reads).
 I did want to read on to find out what happened, and I do think the book has entertainment value, though the writing style can cause a little confusion – I felt this was targeted towards a slightly younger audience (early teens, maybe?) until close to the end when there’s a little cussing.

-Disappointingly, I didn’t come across a great quote for my speech bubble that I usually include in my posts of inspirational/meaningful/romantic/thought provoking etc. quotes.
+Disappointingly, I didn’t come across a great quote to include in my review.
 I think this read would be greatly appreciated by a young teen (though no longer being a young teen, at times I found it difficult to consider it from a younger perspective).
 When reading it I was reminded of the likes of The Princess Diaries, I’m pretty sure a younger me would have really liked this.
 I have got my eye on one more book by this author that I’d like to try, for some good old fashioned escapism if nothing else, and that’s Ten Things We Did (and Probably Shouldn’t Have).
 Watch this space…